varunrao/aws-smart-recycle/pi/README.md

 1. Connect to the Raspberry Pi either through SSH or terminal window

-1. Install the dependencies required for MXNet using commands below
+1. Install the dependencies required for MXNet and OpenCV using the commands below

     ```bash
     cd ~